discord-jda/JDA-Website/docs/using-jda/interactions.md

 ## Modals

-Modals are pop-ups that appear in a user's Discord-Client.
+Modals are pop-ups that appear in a user's Discord client.

 ![Example Modal](https://i.imgur.com/fjqQNrm.png)